 - Cream the butter, sugar for a couple of minutes until light and fluffy.

-- Beat in the yolk until combined
+- Beat in the molasses and then the yolk until combined

 - Sift in the dry ingredients and beat until a dough just starts to form